bahrus/purr-sist/README.md

 For example, purr-sist-myjson persists state to the [myjson.com](http://myjson.com/) api service.
 The service allows anyone to save and update a JSON document, with zero setup steps.
 See discussion below about the pro's and significant con's of this service.

 purr-sist-idb persists state to the local indexed db for offline storage (and potentially cross window state management).

+**NB**:  Quite a bit of the functionality described here overlaps significantly with the slightly better known [Polymer data elements](https://www.webcomponents.org/element/@polymer/app-storage), which I remembered about recently.
+At this point, there's no doubt those components support useful features not found here for now (like orchestrating data moving as the user's status switches between offline and online mode).

 ## Syntax Reference